darkhanmashirapov/Application-projects---Coursework-Python/README.md

-# Darkhan Mashirapov's (dannyocean21's) Projects Repository
+# Darkhan Mashirapov's Programming Projects Repository

 Welcome to my repository!
 This repository contains a collection of my **Machine Learning**, **Python programming**, and **SQL projects**, including a final project where I predict stock prices using neural networks.